- GH52A-07: The Utility of Climate TRACE in Environmental Health Research: An Investigation of Asthma Risk and Exposure to Pollution

 Gavin McCormick, WattTime

-Elizabeth Reilly, Johns Hopkins Applied Physics Laboratory
+Elizabeth Reilly, Johns Hopkins University Applied Physics Laboratory

 This study investigates how asset-level Climate TRACE air pollution data enables environmental health research.
 We demonstrate the utility of Climate TRACE data in a study of pollution-related asthma, estimated at the census tract level across the US.
 We find strong relationships between air pollution data and census tract-level asthma rates, reflecting the utility of high-resolution air pollution emissions data in environmental health and epidemiology research.